A Google Cloud Platform project contains your App Engine application as well as other GCP resources.

 Go to the Projects page:

-For more information about managing your Cloud Platform projects, see the Cloud Platform Console help page about creating, shutting down, and restoring projects.
+For more information about managing your GCP projects, see the GCP Console help page about creating, shutting down, and restoring projects.

 After installing the Google Cloud SDK, you run the following

 gcloud command to shut down a GCP project: